seemoo-lab/pyshimmer/README.rst

 .. _Shimmer: http://www.shimmersensing.com/

-Please note that the following README does not provide a general introduction into the Shimmer devices.
+Please note that the following README does not provide a general introduction to the Shimmer devices.
 For this, please consult the corresponding `documentation page <http://www.shimmersensing.com/support/wireless-sensor-networks-documentation/>`_ of the vendor and take a closer look at: